 Live closed captioning

-DPS is phasing in a live closed captioning service, to improve the accessibility of its televised coverage of the Parliament of Australia.
-Currently, closed captions are available for all live webcast Senate, House of Representatives and Federation Chamber proceedings and selected committee proceedings.
-Over time, captioning will increase to cover all parliamentary proceedings, as well as becoming available on the Parliament’s video archive service, ParlView.
+DPS has introduced a live closed captioning service, to improve the accessibility of its televised coverage of the Parliament of Australia.
+Currently, closed captions are available for all live webcast parliamentary proceedings.
+Over time, captioning will become available on the Parliament’s video archive service, ParlView.